-It is also noteworthy that in the fixed asset data modelled in this paper, these is no further differentiation of structural specificity, which limits the model's utility for applications that require asset type differentiation, such as insurance underwriting or infrastructure resilience planning.
+It is also noteworthy that in the fixed-asset data modelled in this paper, there is no further differentiation of structural specificity, which limits the model's utility for applications that require asset type differentiation, such as insurance underwriting or infrastructure resilience planning.
 It could lead to misaligned resource allocations during emergency responses under certain circumstances.
-For studies devoted to modelling the fixed asset values for specific years (e.g., Gunasekera et al., 2015; Wu et al., 2018; Xin et al., 2021), it is possible to use more detailed census records or even in-site investigation data to estimate the value of different asset types.
-However, when accumulated fixed asset data series for an extended period dating back to 1951 are needed, as in this paper, detailed statistics to differentiate the building types (residential/industrial/commercial) or even the quota of different fixed asset types (buildings, infrastructures, instruments) exposed to past years are typically missing.
-In this case, the fixed asset model can only be developed from the Level 1 data (as explained in the Introduction section).
-Considering the completeness and availability of statistical data during 1951-2020, the perpetual inventory method (PIM) is a more appropriate choice to develop the provincial level fixed asset data series.
-Although there is no differentiation of building types in the fixed asset data developed in this paper, when compared the modelled asset value with the estimated replacement value of residential buildings (including 17 building sub-types) in our previous work for China (Xin et al., 2021), as shown in Figure 12, we find the correlation at prefecture level between these two models remains relatively high (with R^2 =0.91).
-In the future, to better aid the natural disaster risk assessment and earthquake emergency response needs, more efforts should be made to integrate employ more detailed building and infrastructure related statistics to refine the latest fixed asset model.
-For example, land-use data can be integrated into the modelling process to better discriminate land types and exposed elements, detailed building-related census records can be adopted to better quantify the asset share of different building types, and road density data can be used to well improve the asset evaluation and disaggregation accuracy of infrastructures.
+For studies devoted to modelling fixed-asset values for specific years (e.g. Gunasekera et al., 2015; Wu et al., 2018; Xin et al., 2021), it is possible to use more detailed census records or even onsite investigation data to estimate the value of different asset types.
+However, when accumulated fixed-asset data series for an extended period dating back to 1951 are needed, as in this paper, detailed statistics to differentiate between building types (residential/industrial/commercial) or even the quota of different fixed-asset types (buildings, infrastructures, instruments) exposed to past years are typically missing.
+In this case, the fixed-asset model can only be developed from the Level 1 data (as explained in the Introduction section).
+Considering the completeness and availability of statistical data during 1951-2020, the perpetual inventory method (PIM) is a more appropriate choice for the development of the provincial-level fixed-asset data series.
+Although there is no differentiation of building types in the fixed-asset data developed in this paper, when comparing the modelled asset value with the estimated replacement value of residential buildings (including 17 building sub-types) in our previous work for China (Xin et al., 2021), as shown in Fig. 12, we find the correlation at prefecture level between these two models remains relatively high (with $R^2 = 0.91$).
+In the future, to better aid seismic risk assessment and emergency response needs, more efforts should be made to employ more detailed building- and infrastructure-related statistics to refine the latest fixed-asset model.
+For example, land use data can be integrated into the modelling process to better discriminate land types and exposed elements, detailed building-related census records can be adopted to better quantify the asset share of different building types, and road density data can be used to significantly improve the asset evaluation and disaggregation accuracy of infrastructures.